Available in VPC

 - If a tag is necessary, click the Set tag component to add tags.

-- After clicking the [Add], enter the tag information in the input field to add the tag.
+- After clicking [Add], enter the tag information in the input field to add the tag.

-- For more information about Data type, see Tag data types.
+- For more information on Data type, see Tag data types.

-- Click the [Load tag template] to display the popup for loading tag templates.
+- Click [Load tag template] to display the popup for loading tag templates.

-- Select and click a tag template, and then click the [Add] to add a tag of the relevant tag template.
+- Click on a tag template to select it, and then click [Add] to add a tag of the relevant tag template.

 - For more information about tag templates, see Tag template.

-- After clicking the [Add], enter the tag information in the input field to add the tag.
+- After clicking [Add], enter the tag information in the input field to add the tag.

 - Click [Create].